Virtual Academy Frequently Asked Questions

 Q: Is there anything to do in person?

 Yes!
 We offer enrichment at our site in Eagle Creek on Tuesday and Thursday.
-We also have options on Monday in Beaverton for our West Side families.
+There are also numerous field trips scheduled throughout the year.

 Q: What can a parent do to help their student?